Bingley Grammar School: 'LORIC'

-The Foundation

-The work which the Foundation Trust Governors have done in managing their assets has meant that they have been able, time and again, to support the School in its development.

-During the 1990s, for example, the Foundation made possible the building of the sports hall by funding its construction in partnership with the Sports Council and “The Friends” of Bingley Grammar School; and today the Foundation is supporting a bid for Specialist School Status with a generous contribution towards the sponsorship target.

-Whether helping to fund special events and expeditions for students, the Carol Service, (held at Bradford Cathedral), providing prizes for speech day, (this being held at St George's Hall, Bradford and the highlight of the school's academic calendar (held in December)), or underwriting major building projects, the Foundation carries on a tradition through which, over the years, citizens of Bingley have underpinned the work of the School to help provide education for the young people of the town.

 Extra-curricular activities

 The school competes in local and national competitions at rugby, hockey, netball, swimming, and cricket and basketball.
 It hosts music groups and ensembles for players of all abilities.
 Its music department holds concerts and has provided ensembles that have performed outside the school, such as at the Royal Albert Hall.

 Transport

 The nearest railway station is Crossflatts railway station, and the nearest bus stop is Keighley Road/Harold Street.
 The bus stop is used by services 662 and 60 which go from Bradford and Leeds (respectively) via Saltaire to Keighley, and vice versa.
 The 727 shuttles members of the public between Keighley, via East Morton to the school, then heads onto Cullingworth via Wilsden and Harden.
 To Leeds, Bradford and Keighley there is a frequent service, between 5 and 20 minutes, whereas to Cullingworth there is only one bus every hour and sometimes less.
 Overcrowding is a problem at school opening/closing times, with reports of buses taking up to ten minutes to load all of the passengers, causing severe traffic issues which is not helped by the large numbers of cars collecting/dropping off students.
 However, this was alleviated slightly in 2003 by the construction of the A650 relief road, colloquially known as "the Bingley Bypass".

 There is also a school bus service at BGS, though, over recent years, there has been much controversy over the extreme levels of health and safety with the introduction of the MyBus service.